Japanese People's Emancipation League: Background

+Activities from 1944-5

 In 1944, the Japanese People's Emancipation League was established in Yan'an at the suggestion of Sanzo Nosaka.
-The People's Emancipation League is composed of Japanese who have voluntarily surrendered to the Chinese Communists and of anti-fascist refugees.
+The People's Emancipation League is composed of Japanese who have voluntarily surrendered to the Chinese communists and of anti-fascist refugees.
 Mao Zedong, Zhu De, Nosaka (under the name Susumu Okano), and other CCP leaders participated in the inaugural assembly of the Emancipation League.
 Zhu De called the foundation of the Emancipation League the starting point of a new Chinese-Japanese relationship, predicting that when the Emancipation League's struggle resulted in the establishment of a "people's government" in Japan, China and Japan would then become "genuinely cordial and reciprocal friends".

-The Japanese People's Emancipation League has absorbed the less effectual Japanese Anti-War league in numerous places.
-The Japanese Peoples Emancipation League has a unit in Shangtung Province.
+The Japanese People's Emancipation League absorbed the less effectual Japanese Anti-War League in numerous places.
+The Japanese People’s Emancipation League has a unit in Shangtung Province.

-Japanese prisoners are given a choice of remaining in the border region or returning to their lines.
-If they remain they are invited to the join the Emancipation League.
+The Japanese POWs were given a choice either to stay in the border region or to return to their lines; after choosing the first, they would be invited to the join the Emancipation League.
 Those who chose to return to their own lines were given farewell parties and were provided with traveling expenses and guides.
-Of the 3000-odd deserters or prisoners taken by the Chinese Communists from the outset of the war until the middle of 1944, only about 325 had decided to remain with the Eight Route Army.
+Of the 3,000-odd deserters or prisoners taken by the Chinese communists from the outset of the war until the middle of 1944, only about 325 decided to remain with the Eighth Route Army.
 The Emancipation League had a three-point program: "opposition to the war, the overthrow of the militarists, and the establishment of a democratic, people's government in postwar Japan".
-The Emancipation League was designed primarily to influence the character of Japan's postwar development.
-The Emancipation League was open to communists, non-communists, and anti-communists.
-What was required for membership was "agreement with the basic program advocating the end of the war, the overthrow of the militarists and the establishment of a democratic Japan with improved conditions for peasants, industrial laborers and small business men".
-They didn't call them prisoners after they joined the Emancipation League.
-On July 12, 1944, it was reported that some league members are already serving in uniform with the Eighth Route Army as psychological warfare staff and instructors in Japanese methods of war.
+The Emancipation League was formed primarily to influence the character of Japan's postwar development.
+The Emancipation League was open to people with any kinds of political beliefs, requiring only the "agreement with the basic program advocating the end of the war, the overthrow of the militarists and the establishment of a democratic Japan with improved conditions for peasants, industrial laborers and small business men" of its members.
+They did not call them prisoners after they joined the Emancipation League.
+On July 12, 1944, it was reported that some league members were already serving in the Eighth Route Army as psychological warfare staff and instructors in Japanese methods of war.

-The Emancipation League does not aspire to become the future Government, but merely aims to be the organ of those Japanese who oppose the ambitions of the military caste.
-Slogans of the league do not demand the downfall of the Emperor and do not attack the Mitsui and Mitsubishi trusts, but call for immediate cessation of the war and withdrawal of Japanese troops from all occupied territories including Manchukuo, and the establishment of democratic government.
-Regarding the Allied occupation of Japan, the league hopes that the Japanese people will make it unnecessary by destroying militarism first, but favors it if the people fail to do the job unaided.